SimpleStream/php.code-challenge/README.md

 $dbHost = env('DB_HOST');
 ```

-##### **Challenge 2 | Folder: Challenge.02 | time allocated: `15 min`**

-Part of our legacy code isn't following SOLID principles and becoming difficult to maintain.

-###### Task

-Please refactor the interfaces into a more sensible architecture.
-You can add new interfaces where required.

 <hr/>

 ## Submission Rules

-1. You will have **two days** to complete the code challenge.
-2. Download this repository and create a new repository in your own GitHub account (**Don't Fork this repository!**).
-Create a new branch for each code challenge (e.g. *feature/challenge-01*, *feature/challenge-02*) and do your changes on those branches.
+1. Download this repository and create a new repository in your own GitHub account (**Don't Fork this repository!**).
+Create a new branch for the code challenge (e.g. *feature/challenge-01*) and do your changes on the branch.
 When you are done, please create pull requests for your changes into main (**Without merging!**) so we can review the pull requests.
-3. There are many different possible solutions and approaches to implement the required business rules.
+2. There are many different possible solutions and approaches to implement the required business rules.
 We are not looking a specific solution but instead are more interested in your approach, how you've implemented your solution and how you structure & format your code.
-4. You should try to follow SOLID principles as a general guideline.
+3. You should try to follow SOLID principles as a general guideline.
-5. All code **MUST** be formatted to [PSR12 coding style guidelines](https://www.php-fig.org/psr/psr-12/).
+4. All code **MUST** be formatted to [PSR12 coding style guidelines](https://www.php-fig.org/psr/psr-12/).
-6. Please include docblocks for your methods and comment only where necessary.
+5. Please include docblocks for your methods and comment only where necessary.
-7. Once completed, please send your repo url for review.
+6. Once completed, please send your repo url for review.